A Truly Andean Experience

 Strikes and demonstrations

-Strikes and demonstrations are usually common in Peru, and this may interrupt some of our tours.
+Strikes and demonstrations are common in Peru, and this may interrupt some of our tours.
 Roads can be blocked, and train tracks can be taken over.
-However, we will try to keep your excursion as planned, even if it means leaving the night before the scheduled date.
+However, we will try to keep your trip as originally planned, even if it means leaving the night before the scheduled date.

-In case of changes or cancellations, all situations will be coordinated with you by our operations department.
+Under these circumstances, tours may also be canceled.
+In case of changes or cancellations, everything will be coordinated with you by our operations department.
 Your safety is our highest priority, and our decisions will be made to protect it.

 Lost objects

-Please pay attention to where you leave your things and remember to take everything once you leave our buses, tents, or restaurants.
+Please pay attention to where you leave your things and remember to take everything once you leave our transport, tents or restaurants.
 You’re the only one responsible for your objects during the tour.

 WHAT SHOULD YOU BRING?